opensearch-project/project-website/_posts/2023-11-22-semantic-search-performance.md

 \end{align}
 $$

 where $$M$$ is the number of ML nodes, $$c_M$$ is the number of cores per node,​ and $$k_M$$​ is the number of threads per core.
 In other words, each thread working on a CPU core is the equivalent of one baker.
 Thus, the number of workers is simply the number of threads working concurrently in the cluster.
 We next need to find the time it takes for one worker to serve one request.
 This time is almost impossible to estimate theoretically.
-But thankfully, the OpenSearch [ML Profile API](https://opensearch.org/docs/latest/ml-commons-plugin/api/profile/) can help us here.
+But thankfully, the OpenSearch [Profile API](https://opensearch.org/docs/latest/ml-commons-plugin/api/profile/) can help us here.
 The Profile API precisely measures the time it takes for the model to create a vector for one document using one thread.
 Let's call this time $$t_{embed}$$​.
 Equipped with this information, we can define the following formula for estimating the ingestion throughput:

 $$
 \begin{align}